capstone-project-SECURIX/Youtube-Video-Analysis/README.md

- Here is a professionally formatted README.md file for a YouTube video analysis project based on the provided information:

 # YouTube Video Analysis

 This project analyzes YouTube video datasets to gain insights into categories, video popularity, correlations, and channel-specific metrics.
 It includes a Flask web application for interacting with the data.